 Stobi: Chief conservator: Bilyana Jankulovska - Peeva (Conservator, NI Stobi); Apollonia: Chief Instructor: Daniela Cherneva, PhD in Archaeological Conservation, BHF affiliate conservator

 The project package is combination of two Balkan Heritage Field School (BHFS) projects focused on conservation, restoration and documentation of Ancient Greek and Roman pottery.
-It provides to both students and people interested in conservation and archaeology comprehensive learning, lab and intercultural experience for five weeks while working at two sites in two countries.
+It provides to both students and people interested in conservation and archaeology comprehensive learning, lab and intercultural experience for four weeks while working at two sites in two countries.
 Additionally, the program has amazing travel opportunities including tours of archaeological sites and historic towns in Republic of North Macedonia, Greece and Bulgaria.

 Venues of the projects in the Pack: